SilentFrogNet/mercurius/README.md

 ## Difference From original (Martorella's version)

   * Ported to Python 3.
-  * Changed discovery modeule to use googlesearch library instead of http.client
+  * Changed discovery module to use googlesearch library instead of http.client
+  * Added Exif Metadata extractor for images
+  *

 ## What is this?